mhoangvslev/ArgosJS/README.md

 # ArgosJS (Panoptes)
-A JavaScript web-application that provides user-friendly interaction with smart-contracts on any blockchain network.
+A web-application that provides user-friendly interaction with smart-contracts on any blockchain network.
 It allows users to gather meaningful information from watching smart-contract events.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.